noveblue53/asscrack/README.md

 **Automated Server Switch in Case Relays Are Crashed or Killed**

 A decentralized P2P voice and chat application with automatic failover.
 When your host goes down, ASSCRACK automatically switches to the next available node.
+**⚠️ EARLY DEVELOPMENT - NOT READY FOR USE ⚠️**
+This project is in active development.
+Nothing works yet.
+Don't try to use this for actual voice chat.

+**Want to help build it?** Check out [CONTRIBUTING.md](CONTRIBUTING.md)
 ## Features

 - **Decentralized P2P Architecture** - No single point of failure